mashitahsusanto/bluebike-boston/README.md

 - Future Work

-# Hypothesis
+# Hypothesis and Aim

-How well can we predict a user's Trip Duration?
+**How well can we predict a user's Trip Duration?**

+The aim was to build a model that would classify whether it is possible to predict the trip duration of a user within the dataset.

 # Goal